Senjay-id/modorganizer2-senjay/readme.md

 ## Building

-Please refer to [Modorganizer2/mob](https://github.com/modorganizer2/mob) for build instructions.
+Please refer to [Modorganizer2/mob](https://github.com/modorganizer2/mob) for build instructions.\
+Building for the Senjay Edition requires extra steps, simply follow the mob and build as usual then replace the source files with the fork in this [repository](https://github.com/Senjay-id?tab=repositories&q=modorganizer2&type=&language=&sort=).
+Just build again after that

 ## Other Repositories